ekupaskibas18/ekupaskibas18.github.io/blogs/sonnets/2013-12-07-your-loveliness.md

 title: Your Loveliness
 authors: [randelltuazon]
 keywords: [randell tuazon, poetry, sonnet]
-tags: [poetry, sonnet, 11-syllables, AABB]
+tags: [poetry, sonnet, 11-syllables, aabb-ccdd-eeff-gg]
 ---

 Lovely is the morning, you are lovelier...<br/>